wilsonte-umich/aws-shiny-server/README.md

 ```

 After running `server up`, wait a minute or two and your server should
 be running at the URL you provided in `server-config.sh`.

+The first time
+you load the web page on a new server, LetsEncrypt needs to negotiate your
+server certificate, which takes some time.
+Until it resolves, you will
+be told by your browser that the site is "not secure".
+Wait, close your browser,
+and try again until it works and you have a secure https connection.

 ### Debug your app code